Cross-validation: what does it estimate and how well does it do it?: Acknowledgements

 \section{Acknowledgements}

 The authors would like to acknowledge Frank Harrell for a seminar and personal correspondence, alerting them to the miscoverage of cross-validation in the high-dimensional logistic regression model.
-We would like to thank Michael Celentano, Ryan Tibshirani, and Larry Wasserman for helpful discussions.
+We would like to thank Michael Celentano, Ryan Tibshirani, Larry Wasserman, Lester Mackey, Adam Smoulder, Alexandre Bayle and three anonymous reviewers/editors for helpful comments on earlier versions of this manuscript.
 We would especially like to thank Bradley Efron for his comments on this work and for his fundamental contributions to this general area over the last 40 years.
 S.~B.~was partially supported by a Ric Weiland Graduate Fellowship.
-T.H. was partially supported by grants DMS-2013736 And IIS 1837931 from the National Science Foundation, and grant 5R01 EB 001988-21 from the National Institutes of Health.
+T.H. was partially supported by grants DMS-2013736 and IIS 1837931 from the National Science Foundation, and grant 5R01 EB 001988-21 from the National Institutes of Health.
 R.T. was supported by the National Institutes of Health (5R01 EB001988-16) and the National Science Foundation (19 DMS1208164).

 \thefigure{\thesection.\arabic{figure}} \thetable{\thesection.\arabic{table}}